YoussefMamlouk/diona-ds-project/README.md

 The project is designed for maximum reproducibility:
 - **Fixed ticker**: Always uses TSLA (Tesla) data from `data/raw/` folder
-- **Cached data only**: Uses pre-saved data, no downloads or API calls
+- **Cached data by default**: Uses pre-saved data; downloads only if cache-only is disabled
 - **Pinned package versions**: All package versions are pinned to exact versions in `environment.yml` to ensure consistent results across devices
 - **Random seeds**: All random seeds are set to ensure reproducibility:
   - NumPy: `np.random.seed(42)` (set before all model training)